 Most mental health issues are impacted by the inability to discard or move away from negative thinking.
 Worse negative thinking spirals to get even worse, this cycle becomes very hard to break.

-Expressing our thankfulness and gratitude not only forces our minds to focus on positive things, it breaks the cycle of sadness and negative thinking.
+Expressing our thankfulness and gratitude not only forces our minds to focus on positive things, but it also breaks the cycle of sadness and negative thinking.

 There are studies that show that having a sense of gratitude works even when you don’t share it.
 This would be like writing a Thank-You letter and not sending it.
 This may be true, but I think the sharing affects others and so on and so forth.
 You never know that when you’re sharing your gratitude about how it might change the other person’s day and maybe their life… we just never know.